roboscienceorg/book/source/Planning/ExplorationandNavigation.rst

 :numref: `unreachable2`

+.. _`unreachable2`:
 .. figure:: PlanningFigures/bug2_a
-   :alt: An example of an unreachable goal for Bug 2.[unreachable2]
+   :width: 50%

-   An example of an unreachable goal for Bug 2.[unreachable2]
+   An example of an unreachable goal for Bug 2.

 From :numref:`bug2path`, it appears that the length of Bug 2’s path would be shorter than the length of Bug 1’s path.
 This